Video Tutorial Born-Haber Cycles

 By putting ‘actual’ values in for each stage in the two routes, we can find the lattice enthalpy of NaCl using Hess Law.

-The values used are ‘standard enthalpy’ changes (see bottom of the page) and should be provided in an exam.
+The values used are ‘standard enthalpy’ changes (see above) and should be provided in an exam.
 They are ‘data book’ values, which have been found by carrying out each type of reaction under standard conditions (with molar quantities).
 By using these values, it is unnecessary to actually carry out the reactions in the Born-Haber cycle each time we want to find a lattice enthalpy!

 After the values are put into the cycle, we can follow Hess’ Law to find the value of lattice enthalpy.
 Remember route 1 = route 2 (see Hess Cycles).